 Some lucky girl might get Madeline Weinrib’s Brooke Tibetan carpet in pink to set the color theme for an otherwise white room – boosted by a pink Moroccan leather pouf and a duc duc twin bed.

-And with a bed nook as well designed as this one, pale pink is a great starter color.
+And with a bed nook as well designed as this one, a pale pink bedroom is ever so sweet.
 A light yellow, green, or even lavender would work well as she grows.
 And please send me the name of the carpenter who created that clever bed-stair pull out.

 Cherry blossoms are a keynote of spring and the hand painted tree in the corner creates a cozy spot for sleeping.
 The old-fashioned white-painted iron bed is a wonderful find since the scrollwork also acts as a partial railing to keep restless little ones in place at night without a bolster and pink bedding looks just girly enough.